Robust and efficient verification of graph states in blind measurement-based quantum computation: Robust and efficient verification of quantum states in the i.i.d. scenario

 \textbf{Step 3:} The aim of this step is to prove \lref{lem:f/pIncrease}.
 Let $\gamma_r(p):=\ln\frac{1-p}{1-rp}$, which satisfies $\gamma_r(0)=0$ and

 The following relations hold when $0<r<1$ and $0<p<1$:

-Here $(a)$ follows because the LHS of \eref{eq:G43condition} equals 0 when $p=0$; $(b)$ follows because the LHS of \eref{eq:G44condition} equals 0 when $p=0$; $(c)$ follows because the LHS of \eref{eq:G45condition} equals $2(r-1)-(\ln r)(r+1)$ when $p=0$, which is positive according to \eref{eq:f/pInStep1Ineq1}; $(d)$ follows because the LHS of \eref{eq:G46condition} equals $2(1+r)(1-r)+4\,r(\ln r)$ when $p=0$, which is positive according to \eref{eq:f/pInStep2Ineq2}; Eq.~\eqref{eq:G47condition} holds according to \eref{eq:f/pInStep1Ineq1}, which confirms \lref{lem:f/pIncrease}. \end{proof}
+Here $(a)$ holds because the LHS of \eref{eq:G43condition} equals 0 when $p=0$; $(b)$ holds because the LHS of \eref{eq:G44condition} equals 0 when $p=0$; $(c)$ holds because the LHS of \eref{eq:G45condition} equals $2(r-1)-(\ln r)(r+1)$ when $p=0$, which is positive according to \eref{eq:f/pInStep1Ineq1}; $(d)$ holds because the LHS of \eref{eq:G46condition} equals $2(1+r)(1-r)+4\,r(\ln r)$ when $p=0$, which is positive according to \eref{eq:f/pInStep2Ineq2}; Eq.~\eqref{eq:G47condition} holds according to \eref{eq:f/pInStep1Ineq1}, which confirms \lref{lem:f/pIncrease}. \end{proof}